2/3rd Field Regiment (Australia): History

 In early April 1941, the regiment was sent to Greece, where it supported Australian and New Zealand infantry who were fighting to stop the German invasion there.
 After arriving on 6 April, the regiment moved forward towards the Yugoslav border where it attempted to defend Vevi in the Florina Valley three days later, where they had the distinction of being the first Australian artillery unit to engage German forces during the war.
 After mauling an SS force on the Itia–Vevi road, as the Australian and New Zealand forces were pushed back to Servia on 11 April, amidst driving snow the regiment fought a desperate rearguard effort around the Klidi Pass, firing over open sights at advancing German infantry.
 Falling back by battery through thick mud, the regiment came under attack from German fighter-bombers before they eventually affected their withdrawal.

 A disastrous series of withdrawals followed in which the regiment lost all of its equipment.
 A week later, further withdrawals took them towards Elasson, where the regiment was briefly attached in support of the 6th New Zealand Brigade.
 On 18 April, the fighting was so intense that the regiment's guns fire over 6,000 rounds in a twenty-four-hour period as it attempted to thwart the advance of a German armoured column near Mount Olympus.
 Later the regiment supported the 4th New Zealand Brigade around Erithrai.
 Finally, on 27 April the regiment was evacuated from Greece on board HMS Ajax and withdrawn back to Crete.

-Organised as part of the ad hoc Cremor Force, the regiment was initially assigned as a makeshift infantry unit to carry out garrison duties, in early May the regiment was re-equipped with captured Italian and French pieces including 75 mm and 100 mm guns, the regiment was assigned a coastal defence role and moved to Georgiopolis, on the south-east coast of Suda Bay, where the men set to work digging-in in the hills overlooking the beach.
+Organised as part of the ad hoc Cremor Force, the regiment was initially assigned as a makeshift infantry unit to carry out garrison duties, in early May the regiment was re-equipped with captured Italian and French pieces including 75 mm and 100 mm guns, the regiment was assigned a coastal defence role and moved to Georgioupolis, on the south-east coast of Suda Bay, where the men set to work digging-in in the hills overlooking the beach.
 When the fighting broke out following the arrival of German parachute troops on 20 May, the regiment was transported to Maleme airfield.
-Another battery was detached to Retimo and in these places the regiment fought with its guns in support of the 19th Infantry Brigade, while around Meg Khorafia some of the regiment's personnel were thrown into the line as infantry.
+Another battery was detached to Retimo and in these places the regiment fought with its guns in support of the 19th Infantry Brigade, while around Megala Khorafia some of the regiment's personnel were thrown into the line as infantry.
 Around Galatas, as the Germans pressed hard against the Australian and New Zealand defences, the regiment found itself holding the line as the infantry fell back, and as the guns fired over open sights, the gunners defended themselves with small arms.